appneta/tcpreplay/README.md

 ### Simple directions for everyone else:

-Sorry you're out of luck.
+Sorry you're out of luck for using 4.0.

 Right now, Tcpreplay 4.0-Alpha only supports Unix based systems like Linux and OS X.  I hope to add support for Windows as well, but I haven't gotten there yet.
 If you're a Windows developer and are interested in helping port Tcpreplay to Windows, please contact me!

+Windows users or anyone having problems with CMake can use the 3.4.x release available in the 3.4 branch.

 ## Support